PEDIASCAPE/PEDIASCAPE_Student_Platform/README.md

 Deployment	Docker-ready, Cloud-agnostic

+## 🧩 Module Overview
+PEDIASCAPE is organized into focused modules so students can move from learning → practice → guidance:

+- **Roadmaps**: Interactive learning roadmaps for different domains.
+Each roadmap is visualized as a node-based graph, where every topic opens a sidebar with curated learning resources and descriptions.
+Includes certification links where available.
+- **Materials**: A structured library of study materials across courses, branches, and school boards.
+Designed to help students quickly find notes/resources by category and level.
+- **Projects**: A project-guidance hub that helps students practice by building real projects.
+Provides project ideas, steps, and resources to support hands-on learning.
+- **Career Guidance**: Helps students explore and choose career paths with domain-specific guidance and learning direction.
+- **PSAI (AI Assistant)**: Answers questions, supports learning, and can assist with generating roadmaps and guidance using integrated AI services.

 ## 📦 What's New (Latest Updates)
 ## 🎨 Roadmaps Module - UI/UX Improvements
 Fixed node label overflow (e.g., "Mobile Development") by removing fixed node dimensions and enabling auto-sizing in the dagreD3 graph